Topical Treatments for Chronic Hives

 Doxepin (Zonalon®) is an antidepressant and antihistamine.
 When used in cream form, it can help reduce itching.
 It is most often used to reduce itchiness for adults with eczema.
 It should only be used for a short period of time (less than a week).7,8

 Talk to your doctor before using doxepin cream.
-It may not be beneficial long-term for people with chronic hives.
-It also can cause side effects, including:9
+It may not be beneficial in the long term for people with chronic hives.
+It can also cause side effects, including:9

 Because of this, your doctor may suggest other treatments to try to manage your symptoms.